Farmingdale

 Drums are a percussion instrument.
 Their sound is produced when a drum head is struck either by hand or with a stick or mallet.
 People have been playing drums for thousands of years, but what we think of as the modern drum set wasn’t developed until around the 1920s.

 With the advent of the kick drum pedal and the development of the hi-hat, drummers finally had everything they needed to drive a band.
 The drums themselves evolved from animal skin heads attached with rope to a modern system that uses multiple parts.
+Now, there are many different types of drums to choose from!

-To fully understand how drums work, you’ll first need to understand what their different parts are and what they do.
+To fully understand how drums work, you’ll first need to understand what their different drum parts are and what they do.

 Note each of the following as you put together your drum set: